soufianziani/nuxtjs-portfolio-v1/README.md

 ![Portfolio Home Page](docs/portfolio-home.png)

-Make sure to replace the image path if your image is in a different location.
+Make sure the image path matches the actual location of the image in your project directory.

+## Visit My Portfolio

+You can visit my portfolio at [https://soufianeziani.netlify.app](https://soufianeziani.netlify.app).